sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 - The function is not being bundled.
 This means that we are not using [esbuild](https://esbuild.github.io) to package it.
 This is because there are some MongoDB npm packages (that we'll be using later) that are not compatible with esbuild.
 So we'll be zipping up the entire `srcPath` directory and deploying it.
 - Finally, we are printing out the API endpoint in our outputs.

-## What is MongoDB
+## What is MongoDB Atlas

-[MongoDB](https://www.mongodb.com/atlas/database) is the most advanced cloud database service on the market, with unmatched data distribution and mobility across AWS, Azure, and Google Cloud.
+[MongoDB Atlas](https://www.mongodb.com/atlas/database?utm_campaign=serverless_stack&utm_source=serverlessstack&utm_medium=website&utm_term=partner) is the most advanced cloud database service on the market, with unmatched data distribution and mobility across AWS, Azure, and Google Cloud.
 It also has built-in automation for resource and workload optimization.

+MongoDB’s JSON-like document data model maps to the objects in your application code, providing the flexibility to model for a wide variety of use cases while also enabling you to easily evolve your data structures.

 ## Setting up MongoDB

 Let's create our MongoDB database.
-Start by heading over to [MongoDB.com](https://www.mongodb.com) to create a free account.
+Start by heading over to [MongoDB.com](https://www.mongodb.com/cloud/atlas/register?utm_campaign=serverless_stack&utm_source=serverlessstack&utm_medium=website&utm_term=partner) to create an Atlas account.

 MongoDB Atlas can deploy two types of cloud databases: **serverless instances** and **clusters**.